 Cairo is the centre of the Egyptian education system today, with many universities in or near the city, like the Cairo University, the American University in Cairo, and Ain Shams University.

 Born in Cairo in 1911, Naguib Mahfouz was awarded the Nobel Prize for Literature in 1988.
 He published over 350 short stories, many movie scripts, plays and novels over a 70-year career.

 The city suffers from huge amounts of traffic and high levels of air and water pollution.

 Despite its focus on the colossal history Egypt is known for, Cairo is one of the most modern cities on the continent.
 So much so, that it’s thought the city’s metro system is actually amongst the 15 busiest on the planet.
 There are 65 different stations in the network, and it’s only been a part of the landscape since 1987.

 Believe it or not, there is also a women’s-only service on the network, with exclusive female carriages available for you to travel on.

-Do you have any interesting or fun facts about Cairo that we’ve missed?
-Share them here in the comments section below!
+Do you know any interesting or fun facts about Cairo?
+Share them in the comments below!